A red background with white letters that say atoll works

 Customers

-Fostering strong relationships with our B2B customers, who generate over 80% of our revenue, is crucial.
-Our policies aim for mutual growth, emphasizing fair pricing, quality assurance, efficient claims handling, and generous credit terms to enhance their market position and liquidity.
-We prioritize fair stock distribution and maintain daily high-level communication to address supply and quality preemptively.
-Future plans include introducing a mobile app for real-time inventory management and order adjustments, and offering vacations in Maldives to customers and partners in our newly developed villas, deepening our collaborative ties.
+Building strong relationships with our key customers is essential to our success.
+Our policies focus on mutual growth through fair pricing, quality assurance, efficient claims handling, and flexible credit terms to enhance their market position and liquidity.
+We prioritize equitable stock distribution and maintain regular, high-level communication to address supply and quality proactively.
+Looking ahead, we plan to introduce an AI-powered app in early 2025, providing real-time inventory visibility and seamless booking functionality for our distribution partners.

 GOVERNANCE